-Number of Number of Description of the procedure products MED-A's Date of this Cell therapy Therapy with only one cell infusion Any 1 Date of infusion Therapy with cell infusions, distributed across several days, overall lasting less than 6 months and given for the same indications Any 1 Date of 1 st infusion episode is also the Date of this cell therapy .
+Description of the procedure Number of products Number of MED-A's Date of this Cell therapy Therapy with only one cell infusion Any 1 Date of infusion Therapy with cell infusions, distributed across several days, overall lasting less than 100 days and given for the same indications Any 1 Date of 1 st infusion episode is also the Date of this cell therapy .
 Dates of subsequent infusions will be recorded in the Cell Infusion Episode section.
-Therapy with cell infusions distributed across several days, overall lasting more than 6 months and given for the same indication Any n The dates of 1 st infusion episode within the first 6 months interval is the Date of this cell therapy for the 1 st Med-A submitted.
-The dates of 1 st infusion episode within the second 6 months interval is the Date of this cell therapy for the 2 nd Med-A submitted.
+Therapy with cell infusions distributed across several days, overall lasting more than 100 days and given for the same indication Any n The dates of 1 st infusion episode within the first 100 days interval is the Date of this cell therapy for the 1 st Med-A submitted.
+The dates of 1 st infusion episode within the second 100 days interval is the Date of this cell therapy for the 2 nd Med-A submitted.
 Proceed like this until there are no more cell infusions.
-The dates of subsequent infusions within each 6 month interval, will be recorded in the Cell Infusion Episode section of the corresponding Med-A. Therapy with cell infusions distributed across several days, overall lasting less than 6 months but encompassing a serious change of indication within that period, for example, due to a relapse or progression of the treated disease Any n Date of 1 st infusion episode is also the Date of this cell therapy for the first Med-A submitted.
-A change in indication resets the 6 month period, so the date of the 1 st infusion episode after the change in indication will be the Date of this cell therapy for the second Med-A submitted.
+The dates of subsequent infusions within 100 days interval, will be recorded in the Cell Infusion Episode section of the corresponding Med-A. Therapy with cell infusions distributed across several days, overall lasting less than 100 days but encompassing a serious change of indication within that period, for example, due to a relapse or progression of the treated disease Any n Date of 1 st infusion episode is also the Date of this cell therapy for the first Med-A submitted.
+A change in indication resets the 100 days period, so the date of the 1 st infusion episode after the change in indication will be the Date of this cell therapy for the second Med-A submitted.
 Proceed like this until there are no more changes in indication.
 The dates of subsequent infusions within each indication specific Med-A, will be recorded in the Cell Infusion Episode section of that Med-A.